IMMIGRATION EVALUATIONS:

 Alona Wellness Center offers comprehensive immigrant evaluations, including asylum cases, petitions for extreme hardship waivers, domestic violence (VAWA), and U Visa cases.

-Our providers include a certified trauma therapist and providers who utilize EMDR with a focus on trauma/intergenerational trauma.
-We also utilize trauma-informed care, CBT, DBT, and psychoeducation, among many therapeutic modalities.
+Michelle is a certified trauma therapist with a focus on intergenerational trauma, utilizing trauma-informed care, EMDR, and psychoeducation, among many therapeutic modalities.

-We have two providers who offer clinical supervision to pre-licensed clinicians, bringing Practicum Instructor experience for grad students.
+Michelle also provides clinical supervision to pre-licensed clinicians and has been a Practicum Instructor for grad students.

 If you would like to learn more, please contact our office so that you can schedule a consultation with our provider.